By Barbara Haga, February 14, 2023

 Last month, I wrote about problems with clean record agreements (CRA) in the hiring process.
 While the OPM regulations now contain no bar to doing them, living up to their terms can present some huge problems.
 This month, Iet’s look at the impact of CRAs on employees in their future job search.

-The MSPB 2013 report Clean Record Settlement Agreements and the Law is an excellent resource if you want to delve into the fine points of these agreements.
+The MSPB 2013 report Clean Record Settlement Agreements and the Law [PDF] is an excellent resource if you want to delve into the fine points of these agreements.
 Pages 51 to 56 of that report deal with an employee’s obligation to disclose information after the signing of a clean record agreement.

 Answering Tough Questions